xinchanghao/countdown/README.md

 lifeCycle：

 - 'session', sessionStorage.
 It only takes effect during the current page period.
-When the user closes the page or opens a new page, the countdown is invalid.。
+When the user closes the page or opens a new page, the countdown is invalid.
 - 'always', localStorage.
-As long as the user does not clear the browser data, the countdown will always take effect。
+As long as the user does not clear the browser data, the countdown will always take effect.

 ## Licence